-MUS 3124 Medieval World A study of art and music in the Middle Ages, supplemented by a two-hour lab session that will explore the music of this period - that of Islamic societies as well as that of the West - in depth, using sophisticated musical terminology and analysis.
+MUS 3123 Medieval World A study of art and music in the Middle Ages - that of Islamic societies as well as that of the West - in depth, using sophisticated musical terminology and analysis.
 Careful attention will be paid to establishing the historical context for the works studied, drawing on religious and philosophical ideas, political/social developments and contemporary literature as needed to assure a full understanding of the arts in the Middle Ages.
-Prerequisites: Completion of MUS 1014, Theory I, MUS 1024, Theory II, and MUS 1113, Introduction to Music Literature with a grade of C- or better and successful passage of the comprehensive progress review.
+Prerequisites: Completion of MUS 1014, Theory I, and MUS 2113, Music Literature I, with a grade of C- or better and successful passage of the comprehensive progress review.

-MUS 3134 Renaissance and Baroque A study of music and art from 1400-1750, supplemented by a two-hour lab session that will explore the Western art music of this period - as well as the music of native America and Japan - in depth, using sophisticated musical terminology and analysis.
+MUS 3133 Renaissance and Baroque A study of music and art from 1400-1750 - as well as the music of native America and Japan - in depth, using sophisticated musical terminology and analysis.
 Careful attention will be paid to establishing the historical context for the works studied, drawing on religious and philosophical ideas, political/social developments and contemporary literature as needed to assure a full understanding of the arts in these areas.
-Prerequisites: Completion of MUS 1014, Theory I, MUS 1024, Theory II, and MUS 1113, Introduction to Music Literature with a grade of C- or better and successful passage of the comprehensive progress review.
+Prerequisites: Completion of MUS 1014, Theory I and MUS 2113, Music Literature I, with a grade of C- or better and successful passage of the comprehensive progress review.

-MUS 3144 Classicism and Romanticism A study of music and art in the eighteenth and nineteenth centuries, supplemented by a two-hour lab session that will explore the Western art music of this period - as well as the music of Africa - in depth, using sophisticated musical terminology and analysis.
+MUS 3143 Classicism and Romanticism A study of music and art in the eighteenth and nineteenth centuries - as well as the music of Africa - in depth, using sophisticated musical terminology and analysis.
 Careful attention will be paid to establishing the historical context for the works studied, drawing on religious and philosophical ideas, political/social developments and contemporary literature as needed to assure a full understanding of the arts in the Classic and Romantic eras.
-Prerequisites: Completion of MUS 1014, Theory I, MUS 1024, Theory II, and MUS 1113, Introduction to Music Literature with a grade of C- or better and successful passage of the comprehensive progress review.
+Prerequisites: Completion of MUS 1014, Theory I, and MUS 2123, Music Literature II, with a grade of C- or better and successful passage of the comprehensive progress review.

-MUS 3154 World of the Twentieth Century A study of music and art in the twentieth century, supplemented by a two-hour lab session that will explore Western art music - as well as popular music, jazz and some ethnic traditions - in depth, using sophisticated musical terminology and analysis.
+MUS 3153 World of the Twentieth Century A study of music and art in the twentieth century - as well as popular music, jazz and some ethnic traditions - in depth, using sophisticated musical terminology and analysis.
 Careful attention will be paid to establishing the historical context for the works studied, drawing on religious and philosophical ideas, political/social developments and contemporary literature as needed to assure a full understanding of the arts in the 20th Century.
-Prerequisites: Completion of MUS 1014, Theory I, MUS 1024, Theory II, and MUS 1113, Introduction to Music Literature with a grade of C- or better and successful passage of the comprehensive progress review.
+Prerequisites: Completion of MUS 1014, Theory I, and MUS 2123, Music Literature II, with a grade of C- or better and successful passage of the comprehensive progress review.